Buyer Frequently Asked Questions

 Q. How do I know what price to offer for a home?

-Q. When making an offer what factors should I consider, other than purchase price?
+Q. When making an offer what items should I consider, other than purchase price?

 Q. How do I make an offer on a home?